iver-wharf/iver-wharf.github.io/docs/prob/api/invalid-param-uint.md

 Usually something like the ID number of the project for which you're trying to view details for could trigger this problem.

+Compared to the very similar problem [`/prob/api/invalid-param-int`](/prob/api/invalid-param-int) that is about any integer, **this problem disallows negative integers.** Zero is still concidered valid, though.

 <!-- div:right-panel -->

 :heavy_check_mark: Example valid values: